New England Prospect: An Innovative Map Exhibition from 1980

 because a trained or professional tradition in mapmaking and cartography did not evolve in America before 1790, vernacular maps—perhaps more accurately termed “working maps”—were the only kind that did exist in New England for the first two hundred years of the region’s history.
 (Benes 1981, xvi)

-This place map marked the settlement of the 1839 “Aroostook War” in the 1842 Treaty of Washington (a.k.a.
-Webster-Ashburton Treaty) and locates the British and US units in and around the disputed timber lands with a rather naively impressionistic delineation of geographical features.
-Its anamorphism might however have been a cynical attempt by the Boston publishers to give the map the aura of vernacular authenticity.
+Benes had to look to the early-nineteenth century response to industrialization to find maps that eschewed formal geometries and professional standards and that can therefore be called “folk art.”
+He isolated a place map published to mark the settlement of the 1839 “Aroostook War” in the 1842 Treaty of Washington (a.k.a.
+Webster-Ashburton Treaty), which locates the British and US units in and around the disputed timber lands with a rather naively impressionistic delineation of geographical features (Benes 1981, no. 109).
+The map’s anamorphism might however have been a cynical attempt by the Boston publishers to give the map the aura of vernacular authenticity:

 Execution: New England Prospect